Paparoa National Park – Guide for Backpackers

 Of course, walking on foot everywhere is overrated.
 Try sitting in a kayak once in a while.

 Paddle up the Pororari River and lagoon, either by renting a kayak or taking a guided tour.
-Wade past the grand limestone cliffs, caves and sub-tropical forest.
+Wade passed the grand limestone cliffs, caves and sub-tropical forest.

 You can rent a kayak along the Coast Road next to the Pororari River.